 The Office of the Commissioner for Environmental Information (OCEI) is an independent statutory office.

-In addition to the Commissioner and Director General, we have a team of four staff which is led by Senior Investigator Deirdre McGoldrick.
+In addition to the Commissioner and Director General, we have a team of staff which is led by Senior Investigator Deirdre McGoldrick.

 Support is provided by the Support Unit of the Office of the Information Commissioner, which deals with enquiries and the initial processing of new appeals.
 Further support comes from the shared services provided by the Office of the Ombudsman (for example, human resource management and information and communications technology support).